aneilbaboo/replayer/README.md

 ensure it works with [the `then-request` module](https://github.com/then/then-request).

-Replayer was developed and is in use at LinkedIn since early 2013.
+Replayer was originally developed at LinkedIn in early 2013.
 There, it is used to improve the speed and reliability of the integration test suite for the node.js server powering the mobile applications.

 https://github.com/aneilbaboo/replayer
 https://npmjs.org/package/replayer